alphagov/marples/README.md

 routing easier.

-Marples, this gem, removes any uncertainty about which destination our messages go to by enforcing a naming scheme.
+Marples, this gem, removes any uncertainty about which destination our messages go to by enforcing a naming scheme, and means we don't care about which transport representation is used, because these details are hidden from us.

 ## Usage